Who is a dream chaser?

 One of the many ways in which you can have a fulfilling life is to nurture a dream and go about achieving it in the fastest way possible.
-This gives you a motive to wake up each morning and show up.

-In this video, people reveal what their childhood dream career was, and what they have ended up doing for a living.
+In this video, people reveal what their childhood dream career was and what they ended up doing for a living.

-For all the meticulous planning we do, there is NO PLAN in place to deal with failure.
+For all the meticulous planning we do, there is no plan in place to deal with failure.

 The bigger your dreams are, the higher are chances of failure.

-Think of your life as a song.
-It will have high notes as well as low ones.
+It will have high notes and low ones.
 It is only when they all come together that the song becomes melodious.

-2) Embrace Regret and Disappointment
+Embrace Regret and Disappointment

-These two are the most negative emotions a human can experience, next only to anger, possibly.
-It is commonly assumed that we have to get over these feelings, prevent them from messing up our minds, and pretend as if everything is fine.
+We commonly assume that we have to get over these feelings, prevent them from messing up our minds, and pretend as if everything is fine.

-If you can really shut out the negativities and sadness, then it’s great.
+If you can shut out the negativities and sadness, then it’s great.
 But a majority of us cannot.

-We experience regret when we know that we have failed to do or not do something that could have changed the outcome for the better.
+We experience regret when we know that we have failed to do (or not do) something that could have changed the outcome for the better.

-We think and act in a certain manner at a particular point in time due to a combination of several factors.
+We think and act in a certain manner at a particular point in time because of a combination of several factors.

-So the next time you are faced with a dilemma, follow Nike and just do it – as long as it will not get you killed, put you in jail, or destroy precious relationships.
+So the next time you are faced with a dilemma, listen to Nike and just do it – as long as it will not get you killed, put you in jail, or destroy precious relationships.